-- 1.12 Carlton Colville Town Council wanted its community to be able to help shape any new developments across the area, including the Waveney (East Suffolk) Local Plan allocations.
-The Neighbourhood Plan provides an opportunity to identify priorities and policies that can shape our local area for the period to 2036.
-In respect of the Local Plan allocations, it should be recognised that we cannot at this stage say definitely what these developments will finally look and feel like but we can help guide and shape them.
-To do this we will need engagement with developers, the local planning authority and the community. - 1.13 Consequently, a group consisting of members of the public and councillors, supported by planning experts, was formed to help guide the development of our Plan.
-Their work has included a questionnaire in 2019 which was sent to the whole community.
-Using this feedback plus the local knowledge of the Neighbourhood Plan Group we have produced a plan that creates a blueprint for development in our community for the period to 2036. - 1.14 East Suffolk Council and the Broads Authority, as the relevant local planning authorities, designated the Carlton Colville Neighbourhood Area in June 2019 to enable Carlton Colville Town Council, in conjunction with Gisleham Parish Council, to prepare the Neighbourhood Plan.
-The Plan has been prepared by the community through the Carlton Colville Neighbourhood Plan (CCNP) Steering Group. - 1.15 The CCNP has been prepared in accordance with the Town & Country Planning Act 1990, the Planning & Compulsory Purchase Act 2004, the Localism Act 2011 and the Neighbourhood Planning Regulations 2012 (as amended).
-The CCNP Steering Group has prepared the plan to establish a vision for the future of the town and to set out how that vision will be realised through planning and controlling land use and development change over the plan period. - 1.16 The map in Figure 1.3 shows the boundary of the Neighbourhood Plan area.
+1.11 A group consisting of members of the public and councillors, supported by planning experts, was formed to help guide the development of our Plan.
+Their work has included a

+- questionnaire in 2019 which was sent to the whole community.
+Community feedback received formed an important part of the consultation process and has informed the production of this Neighbourhood Plan. - 1.12 East Suffolk Council and the Broads Authority, as the relevant local planning authorities, designated the Carlton Colville Neighbourhood Area in June 2019 to enable Carlton Colville Town Council, in conjunction with Gisleham Parish Council, to prepare the Neighbourhood Plan.
+The Plan has been prepared by the community through the Carlton Colville Neighbourhood Plan (CCNP) Steering Group. - 1.13 The CCNP has been prepared in accordance with the Town & Country Planning Act 1990, the Planning & Compulsory Purchase Act 2004, the Localism Act 2011 and the Neighbourhood Planning Regulations 2012 (as amended).
+The CCNP Steering Group has prepared the plan to establish a vision for the future of the town and to set out how that vision will be realised through planning and controlling land use and development change over the plan period. - 1.14 The map in Figure 1.3 shows the boundary of the Neighbourhood Plan area.
 This predominantly consists of the administrative boundary of Carlton Colville parish.
 However, it also includes a small part of Gisleham parish which incorporates the Bell Farm site.
 For this reason, the plan has been prepared in conjunction with Gisleham Parish Council.